San Francisco Parking? Not a Problem With Gig!

 More things to do in Fisherman’s Wharf: Step back in time at Musée Mécanique, a hands-on museum featuring vintage penny arcade games.

 Thousands of vehicles may drive by on the 101 Freeway each day, but the Portola district is still one of San Francisco’s lesser-known neighborhoods.
 With a suburban feel, sunnier weather, and impressive views of San Francisco, the area’s main drag is San Bruno Avenue.
 From the lot, It’s a quick walk under the freeway to get there.

 Don’t miss: Alemany Farmers’ Market, “the People’s Market.”
 Open Saturdays and Sundays, it’s the oldest in California,

 More things to do in the Portola district: The Portola does breakfast right.
 Grab a dozen donuts from Jim Georgie’s, dig into a classic breakfast at Breakfast at Tiffany’s, or get your caffeine fix at Hey Neighbor Cafe.
 Check out the adjacent pocket park while you’re sipping your latte.

 Heading to an event at Oracle Park?
-The 1 Bryant St. garage is an easy half-mile walk from the ballpark.
-The Bayside garage is also a quick walk to South Park, a block-long park surrounded by eateries, including the bustling Caffe Centro.
+The 1 Bryant St. lot is an easy half-mile walk from the ballpark.
+The Bayside lot is also a quick walk to South Park, a block-long park surrounded by eateries, including the bustling Caffe Centro.